viniciusenari/fastapi-to-do/README.md

 ## Usage

-You can find the API documentation at http://localhost:8000/docs.
+With the API running locally, you can find the API documentation at http://localhost:8000/docs or http://localhost:8000/redoc.

 ## Tests